-The Norfolk & Suffolk Nature Recovery Partnership brings together 45 local organisations with a shared vision for protecting and restoring nature in East Anglia.
+The Norfolk & Suffolk Nature Recovery Partnership brings together around 100 local organisations with a shared vision for protecting and restoring nature in East Anglia.
 It is convened by Norfolk and Suffolk County Councils.

 The Partnership was created to develop the Norfolk & Suffolk 25 Year Environment Plan, and has worked with the University of East Anglia to create a comprehensive inventory of nature in both counties, The Natural Capital Evidence Compendium.

-Now, because of the significant advantages of working closely with neighbouring counties in the development of Local Nature Recovery Strategies, the Partnership's main focus till mid-2025 is the development of a strategy for each county.
+Due to the significant advantages of working closely with neighbouring counties in the development of Local Nature Recovery Strategies, the Partnership's main focus from 2024 to late 2025 was the development of a strategy for each county.
+The final strategies were published on 31 October 2025.

-Read more about how this will be achieved below.
+Read more about how this was achieved below.

 A view along the River Stour at Nayland, Suffolk.

-How we're working together to create Local Nature Recovery Strategies for Norfolk and Suffolk
+How we've worked together to create Local Nature Recovery Strategies for Norfolk and Suffolk

 Oversight

-Supporting Authorities provide oversight for each strategy.
+Supporting Authorities provided oversight for each strategy.
 These include 12 district and borough councils, the Broads Authority and Natural England.

-The Partnership LNRS Steering Group represents a broad membership of key stakeholder organisations, and provides guidance and advise on strategy development.
+The Partnership LNRS Steering Group represents a broad membership of key stakeholder organisations, and provided guidance and advise on strategy development.

 Evidence & Expertise

-The Steering Group operates in conjunction with six specialist Themed Working Groups and wider sectors of society to provide a wide range of experience and representation.
+The Steering Group operated in conjunction with six specialist Themed Working Groups and wider sectors of society to provide a wide range of experience and representation.

 Delivery

-The Nature Recovery Partnership Manager co-odinates LNRS delivery teams from each County Council who are responsible for delivering a wide-ranging programme of face-to-face and online engagement, analysing data to inform the strategy and drafting the strategy document.
+The Nature Recovery Partnership Manager co-ordinated LNRS delivery teams from each County Council who were responsible for delivering a wide-ranging programme of face-to-face and online engagement, analysing data to inform the strategy and drafting the strategy document.

-Further information about how we are delivering an LNRS for Norfolk and Suffolk can be found in our Terms of Reference.
+Further information about how we delivered an LNRS for Norfolk and Suffolk can be found in our Terms of Reference.